 We are still in the process of taking more people on board.
 You can help us by giving feedback on the magazine and the website, liking us on Facebook, sending articles to firstname.lastname@example.org and joining the editorial team.

-The survival of the Cross Courier is now in your hands.
+The survival of the Cross Courier is now in all of our hands.
 Join us in our journey.